mlibre/email-on-blockchain/readme.md

 # Why Blockchain mail anyway?
 1. First of all, YOU are in control.
 No one can restrict your access nor restrict to receive a mail
-2. Finally No spam.
-Sending email over blockchain cost fee.
+2. Finally no spam.
+Sending emails over blockchain cost fee.
-3. Secure by default. blockchain is secure by default as it does not have a single point of failure
+3. Secure by default. blockchain is secure by default. cryptography, no single point of failure, ...
 4. It is always there.
 Your email is always there. no one can delete them nor change them
 5. YOU can only read them. cryptography technology in blockchain make sure you are the only reader of your mails